X-Men (film): Box office

-In North America, X-Men opened on Friday, July 14, 2000, and made $21.4 million on its opening day.
-This made it the third-highest opening day of any film, behind Star Wars: Episode I – The Phantom Menace and The Lost World: Jurassic Park.
-It also had the third-highest Friday gross, just after the latter film and Toy Story 2.
-The film earned $57.5 million in its opening weekend, averaging $18,000 per theater, and having the highest-grossing opening weekend for a superhero film (surpassing Batman Forevers $52.8 million), a non-sequel and a July release (surpassing Men in Blacks $51.1 million).
-At the time of its release, X-Men had the sixth biggest opening of all time and marked the first time in history that three pictures had consecutive opening weekends above $40 million in North America, after The Perfect Storms $41.3 million and Scary Movies $42.3 million.
-Moreover, it had the second-highest opening weekend of that year, behind Mission: Impossible 2.
+In North America, X-Men opened on Friday, July 14, 2000, and made $20.7 million on its opening day.
+This made it the third-highest Friday gross of any film, behind Toy Story 2 and The Lost World: Jurassic Park.
+The film earned $54.4 million in its opening weekend, averaging $18,000 per theater, and having the highest-grossing opening weekend for a superhero film (surpassing Batman Forevers $52.8 million), a non-sequel and a July release (surpassing Men in Blacks $51.1 million).
+Moreover, it had the second-highest opening weekend of that year, after Mission: Impossible 2.
+At the time of its release, X-Men had the sixth-highest opening of all time, only behind the The Lost World: Jurassic Park, Star Wars: Episode I – The Phantom Menace, Mission Impossible 2, Toy Story 2 and Austin Powers: The Spy Who Shagged Me.
+Furthermore, it marked the first time in history that three films had consecutive opening weekends above $40 million in North America, after The Perfect Storms $41.3 million and Scary Movies $42.3 million.
 Upon its debut, the film would reach the number one spot at the box office.
 During its second weekend, the film was overtaken by What Lies Beneath, but made a total of $23.5 million.

 X-Men grossed $157.3 million in the United States and Canada and $139 million in other territories for a worldwide total of $296.3 million, against a production budget of $75 million, becoming the eighth-highest-grossing film of 2000 domestically and ninth worldwide.
 The success of X-Men started a reemergence for the comic book and superhero film genre.